nimeshmeshram1424/NPCYF-Evapotranspiration-Data-Processing-Pipeline/README.md

-# NPCYF-Evapotranspiration-Data-Processing-Pipeline
+# Evapotranspiration-Data-Processing-Pipeline

-A Data Cleaning and Transformation Pipeline for Evapotranspiration (ET) Datasets Supporting NPCYF.
+A Data Cleaning and Transformation Pipeline for Evapotranspiration (ET) Datasets.

 ## Project Overview

-This repository contains the complete data processing pipeline developed as part of a child project under the National Platform for Crop Yield Forecasting (NPCYF).
+This repository contains the complete data processing pipeline developed as part of a child project under the Parent Project "Automated Web Scraping Integration for Dynamic Data Acquisition".
 The project focuses on the collection, cleaning, organization, and transformation of daily Evapotranspiration (ET) data across all states and districts of India.

-Since the parent NPCYF project requires accurate and structured hydro-meteorological inputs for crop yield forecasting, this project provides a high-quality, analysis-ready ET dataset to support model development, validation, and environmental research.
+Since the parent project requires accurate and structured hydro-meteorological inputs for crop yield forecasting, this project provides a high-quality, analysis-ready ET dataset to support model development, validation, and environmental research.

 ## Objective